-Lots Jo Da!
+Lots To Do!

-Longlands has a wild swimming and boating lake and one skiff: Little Bird, so you can race around the island or laze in the water swimming with the wildlife!
-The rowing boat can take one adult and one child.
+Longlands has a boating lake and 2 skiffs: Oxford & Cambridge, so you can race around the island in your very own Boat Race!
+Each boat can take one adult and one child.
 Life jackets of varying sizes are provided.
 There are stream walks and nature trails in our woods, and lots of sticks with which to practice den building.
-We have a number of outdoor games including petanque / boules with its own court above the football field, skittles, rounders and badminton, all of which can be played in the lakeside meadow or on the football field.
+We have a number of outdoor games including petanque / boules, skittles, rounders and badmington, all of which can be played in the lakeside meadow.
 There is a football goal on the football field, a games terrace above it and a basketball & netball near the Larder, along with giant chess.
 So score a goal, smash a skittle, shoot a hoop, check mate!
 Our streamside and woodland walks are very sheltered, so are excellent for rainy days.
 Bug hunt along the stream, discover animal tracks and perhaps even spot deer in the woods.
+There's a game box in each lodge with Monopoly, Scrabble, Cluedo, Risk, Jengo, Dominoes, Uno, playing cards & Exploding Kittens!
 Next to the Longlands Larder there is a covered area with Table Tennis & Giant Jenga and within the shop there are colouring and activity books to provide endless entertainment even on the wettest of days.
 Exmoor is the best place for stargazing in the UK, according to the Campaign for Dark Skies.
-In fact it was the first designated International Dark Sky Reserve in Europe - and Longlands looks directly on to it -Definitely worth staying up for on a clear night.

-So many adventures to be had ...
+In fact it was the first designated International Dark Sky Reserve in Europe - and Longlands looks directly on to it - Definitely worth staying up for on a clear night.
+Check out the Dark Skies Guide in your lodge.
+So many adventures to be had...

 Take a 4x4 Safari.
 Learn to Surf.
 Try Coasteering.
 Abseil down a rock face.
 Fly like a Bird!
 Get on your bike!
 Climb up a hill or race along the coast path.
 Hack to Hunters Inn.
 Gallop along the beach.
 Wander through ancient woods.
 Discover hidden valleys.
 Stroll along the Tarka Trial and admire stunning views of the North Devon & Exmoor coast!
 If you are looking to explore Exmoor there is no better way than by 4x4.
 You will see red deer, meet Exmoor ponies, learn a bit about the area and not get lost!
 There are two different safari providers that we recommend.
 Which you choose really depends on where you want to start and end.
 Daphne runs Exmoor Wildlife Safaris taking groups of up to 8 and dogs!
 She starts at The White Horse Inn in Exford, TA24 7PY.
 Call her on 07977 571494.
 Richard runs Discovery Safaris with groups of up to 6.
 He departs from the Village Hall in Porlock, TA24 8QD.
-Call him on 01634 363444.
+Call him on 01634 863444.